LumaPictures/pflow/docs/streams.md

 exists it is an error.
 Once a map has been started and a namespace set, normal substreams (`(` and `)`) are created within it, and can be nested.

-Because maps have a definitive beginning and end, they can be nested within substreams.
+Because maps have a definitive beginning and end, they can themselves be nested within substreams.
 Namespaces are strictly local to the currently open map, and cannot refer to higher-level maps (just as the keys within a dictionary cannot point into a different dictionary)